ClockworkFlame/Project_Uchase/README.md

 - Symfony
 - Symfony Asset
 - Symfony Form
+- Symfony Var-dumper (this is so nice)
-- Symfony Validator (Checks if form data conforms to Entity format)
+- Symfony Validator (Checks if form data conforms to Entity structure)
-- Symfony http-foundation (for flash notification)
+- Symfony http-foundation (for flash notifications)
 - Doctrine
 - Twig